tshort/FunctionalModels.jl/README.md

 equation-based modeling for simulations.
 Sims is like a lite version of Modelica or Simscape from Mathworks.

-Julia is a fast, Matlab-like language that is well suited to modeling and simulations.
+[Julia][http://julialang.org] is a fast, Matlab-like language that is well suited to modeling and simulations.

-julialang.org

 Background
 ----------